jostylr/literate-programming-standard/plugins.md

 The syntax will be  `ife` for the no parameter version and  `ife(v, w=hidethis)` to have parameters such as `function(v,w) {} (v, hidethis)`  That is, the `=` is used to rename an outer parameter into a different variable name while just a single variable name is assumed to have the outer variable blocked.

-This will be designed so that the default will be enclosed code is a function.
-To change this, include `return = text` where text is what one would write after the return: `return text`
+This will is designed to detect whether it is a function or not (by first word being function) and then return the function or simply execute the code.
+To set the return value by piping,  include `return = text` where text is what one would write after the return: `return text`

 JS